MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-evaluation-guide-1.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

 The AKS hybrid evaluation guide walks you through the steps to deploy an Azure Kubernetes Service (AKS) on Azure Stack HCI infrastructure, one of the AKS hybrid deployment options.
 You'll deploy AKS on an Azure Virtual Machine.
-This is made possible by [nested virtualization support in Azure](https://azure.microsoft.com/blog/nested-virtualization-in-azure/), which enables you to validate configurations that would otherwise require more hardware, such as running Hyper-V hosts and clusters.
+[Nested virtualization support in Azure](https://azure.microsoft.com/blog/nested-virtualization-in-azure/) makes this possible.
+Nested virtualization enables you to validate configurations that would otherwise require more hardware, such as running Hyper-V hosts and clusters.

 The AKS deployment for your AKS hybrid evaluation consists of the following high-level tasks:

 1. Deploy an Azure Virtual Machine, running Windows Server 2019 or Windows Server 2022, to act as your main Hyper-V host.
-The VM will be automatically configured with the relevant roles and features needed for your evaluation.
+The VM is automatically configured with the relevant roles and features needed for your evaluation.
 1. On the Windows Server VM, deploy the AKS management cluster.
 1. Then deploy the AKS target clusters, for running workloads, on the Windows Server VM.